charlievillacr/jsbooks/README.md

-## JavaScript Books Documentation & Code Examples
+## JavaScript Books & Code Examples

 JavaScript Coding from the Ground Up